Amid Boston Overdose Crisis, a Pair of Harvard Students Are Bringing Narcan to the Red Line

 Though the lawsuit was dismissed by Middlesex County Superior Court in March 2021, Massachusetts Supreme Court ruled in June 2022 that Lanier has grounds to sue Harvard for emotional distress, marking a partial overturning of the lower court’s decision.
 She then amended her initial complaint to include reckless, in addition to negligent, infliction of emotional distress in October 2022.

-In December 2022, Harvard submitted a motion to dismiss Lanier’s emotional distress charge, arguing in a 75-page memorandum, including exhibits, that Lanier’s new motion realleged her previous claims — which were dismissed by the lower court.
-The University also argued that Lanier requested forms of relief, such as the restitution of the daguerreotypes, which were “plainly unavailable” for the charge of infliction of emotional distress.
+In December 2022, Harvard submitted a motion to dismiss Lanier’s emotional distress claim, arguing in a 75-page memorandum, including exhibits, that Lanier’s new motion realleged her previous claims — which were dismissed by the lower court.
+The University also argued that Lanier requested forms of relief, such as the restitution of the daguerreotypes, which were “plainly unavailable” for the claim of infliction of emotional distress.

 “The remaining causes of action allow only the recovery of compensatory damages for emotional distress,” the motion reads.
 “Thus, Ms. Lanier’s other requests for relief should be stricken from the complaint.”